Dementia: An Overview of Memory and Quality of Life

 Parkinson's

-It is a slowly progressing and progressive nervous system disease that occurs when the substance called dopamine decreases in the areas of the brain that control movements.
-Although it is seen in individuals over the age of 60, it can also start at a younger age.
-It is a disease that progresses over time and although it cannot be completely eliminated with treatment, the symptoms can be controlled.
-The aim of treatment is to improve the patient's quality of life.
+It is a slow-moving and progressive nervous system disease caused by a decrease in a substance called dopamine in the regions of the brain that control movements.
+Although it is usually seen in individuals over 60, it can also start at younger ages.

 Choose a Doctor